joramwessels/MGR/logbook.md

 __**Mo 21-05-2017**__
 **08:00-11:00:** Awaiting a response about the DAS, I've continued writing the report.
 I finished the paragraphs on the LSTM and GRU, but I've added a header for a paragraph on CNN-RNN hybrids that I might write some other time.
 I also created another clearer visual of RNNs.
 **12:30-14:00:** Used Bas' tips to install Tensorflow.
 I cloned my repos and tried to test preprocessing.py on the new machine but ran into the old "no backend error" problem.
-I've done a crash course on command line Emacs and learned how to use UNIX screen.
+I've done a crash course on command line Emacs and learned how to use `screen`.
 I (think I) have requested a GPU node using `qrsh`, but it apperas that will take a while.
 I am unsure if I am supposed to reserve it only once, or do so everytime I want to run my code.
 I created cheat sheets for everything I did on the way.
 I'll need to fix the `ffmpeg` import using conda channels, but I can't seem to remember the command that lists all channels.
 **16:00-17:00:** Wrote something about the DAS, and struggled a little with LaTeX headers and layout.

 __**Tu 22-05-2017**__
-**09:00-10:30:** Looked into the Librosa/audioread error.
-Managed to install fmpeg.
+**09:00-10:30:** Looked into the `Librosa`/`audioread` error.
+Managed to install `ffmpeg`.
 Apparently there is no Git installation on the GPU node?
-**12:30-:**
+**12:00-13:00:** For some reason the DAS Python console has no `readline` (shouldn't I have noticed that earlier if it was already like this, or did I break something?).
+I have tried to fix it by installing `readline` and creating a `.pythonstartup` file, but it only started throwing more errors.